Failover¶

 Overview¶

-The Failover tab lists calls that failed with this carrier but connected with another carrier.
+The Failover tab lists calls that failed with one carrier but were successfully connected through another carrier.

 False Answer Supervision (FAS)¶